UW 2019 offense primer: Can Huskies reach new heights with new starting backfield?

 But what does that really mean?

-It does not mean, for one, that the 5-11 junior needs to be Myles Gaskin, who received an average of 236.3 carries per season during his decorated four-year career.
-By comparison, Ahmed took a total of 165 carries in his first two seasons on Montlake, rushing for 996 yards, six yards per carry and 10 touchdowns.
+It does not mean, for one, that the 5-11 junior needs to be Myles Gaskin, who received an average of 236.3 carries a season during his decorated four-year career.
+By comparison, Ahmed took 165 carries in his first two seasons on Montlake, rushing for 996 yards, 6 yards per carry and 10 touchdowns.

 Ahmed’s athleticism is undeniable.
 The Kirkland product recorded a team-best 4.32-second 40-yard dash at the Husky Combine last March.
 But can he effectively run between the tackles?
-Can he fall forward for a yard on fourth-and-1?
+Can he fall forward for a yard on fourth-and-one?
 Can his body withstand a full season of Pac-12 punishment as a starter?

 Or, perhaps the question should be: does it need to?
-After all, there’s no shortage of depth in UW’s running backs room.
+After all, there’s no shortage of depth in UW’s running-backs room.
 Juniors Sean McGrew and Kamari Pleasant are proven commodities who have produced in the Pac-12.
 Redshirt freshman Richard Newton made the most of his reps last spring, and four-star freshman Cameron Davis could earn a role in the rotation as well.

 So, yes, Ahmed is the starter.
-But, to borrow from Rudyard Kipling, the strength of the wolf is the pack — and the running back room may be stronger than ever.
+But, to borrow from Rudyard Kipling, the strength of the wolf is the pack — and the running-backs room might be stronger than ever.

 WIDE RECEIVER